nalchi-net/GnsSharp/README.md

 #pragma warning disable CS0162 // Unreachable code (because of `GnsSharpCore.Backend` check)

-// Load the native library depending on your platform string nativeLibraryPath = Path.Join(AppContext.BaseDirectory,
+// Load the native library depending on your platform (it might be unnecessary, but just in case) string nativeLibraryPath = Path.Join(AppContext.BaseDirectory,
        "GameNetworkingSockets.dll"         /* Open source GNS for Windows */
     // "libGameNetworkingSockets.so"       /* Open source GNS for Linux */